quocthescaredycat/OperatingSystemHK242/README.md

 - **Paging-Based Virtual Memory Management**
 - **System Call Interface** (`killall`)
 - **Synchronization Mechanisms** for multi-processor safety
+---

+## Goal
-Goal: The objective of this assignment is the simulation of major components in a simple operating system, for example, scheduler, synchronization, related operations of physical memory and virtual memory.
+The objective of this assignment is the simulation of major components in a simple operating system, for example, scheduler, synchronization, related operations of physical memory and virtual memory.
 Content: In detail, students will practice with three major modules: scheduler, synchronization, mechanism of memory allocation from virtual-to-physical memory.